Relativizing characterizations of Anosov subgroups, I: Some coarse hyperbolic geometry

 3. If $|\geo Y|=2$, then $\Ga$ is virtually cyclic and ${\mathcal P}=\emptyset$.
 Indeed, by tautness $Y$ is then quasiisometric to a line and, in view of the infiniteness of peripheral subgroups, $\Ga$ must be infinite, hence virtually cyclic, and no infinite subgroup preserves a horoball.

 4. By passing to subhoroballs, the peripheral horoballs can be made {\em $r$-separated} for arbitrary $r>0$, i.e. we may assume that any two distinct peripheral horoballs have distance $\geq r$.

-5. In some treatments of the theory of RH groups, the peripheral subgroups $\Pi_i$ are not required to be infinite.
-However, if one omits this condition, then the peripheral horospheres $\D B_i$ with finite stabilizers $\Pi_i$ are compact, the horoballs $B_i$ bounded by them are ends of $Y$ Hausdorff close to rays and their centers are isolated points of $\geo Y$ which do not belong to the limit set of $\Ga$, compare Lemma~\ref{lem:prphsbgcchs} below whose proof uses only properties (i)-(iii) from our definition of RH groups.
+5. In some treatments of the theory of relatively hyperbolic groups, the peripheral subgroups $\Pi_i$ are not required to be infinite.
+However, if one omits this condition, then the peripheral horospheres $\D B_i$ with finite stabilizers $\Pi_i$ are compact, the horoballs $B_i$ bounded by them are ends of $Y$ Hausdorff close to rays and their centers are isolated points of $\geo Y$ which do not belong to the limit set of $\Ga$, compare Lemma~\ref{lem:prphsbgcchs} below whose proof uses only properties (i)-(iii) from our definition of relatively hyperbolic groups.
 We do not want to allow this possibility.

 6. Gromov's original definition did not require the finite generation condition (v), only conditions (i-iv), while other definitions discussed in the literature do require finite generation.
-We added condition (v) because under this assumption all known definitions of RH are equivalent (see \cite{Bowditch2012, Bumagin, Hruska} for proofs of the equivalences).\footnote{Specifically, Propositions 6.12 and 6.13 in Bowditch's paper \cite{Bowditch2012} prove that Definition \ref{defn:RH} is equivalent to Definition 1 (and, hence, Definition 2) in \cite{Bowditch2012}.} Furthermore, finite generation of the peripheral subgroups is a natural assumption in view of Theorem~\ref{thm:auslander}. \end{rem}
+We added condition (v) because under this assumption all known definitions of relatively hyperbolicity are equivalent (see \cite{Bowditch2012, Bumagin, Hruska} for proofs of the equivalences).\footnote{Specifically, Propositions 6.12 and 6.13 in Bowditch's paper \cite{Bowditch2012} prove that Definition \ref{defn:RH} is equivalent to Definition 1 (and, hence, Definition 2) in \cite{Bowditch2012}.} Furthermore, finite generation of the peripheral subgroups is a natural assumption in view of Theorem~\ref{thm:auslander}. \end{rem}

-Several {\em finiteness} properties can be readily derived from the RH axioms:
+Several {\em finiteness} properties can be readily derived from the relatively hyperbolicity axioms:

 The family ${\mathcal B}$ of peripheral horoballs is {\em locally finite}, i.e. every compact subset of $Y$ is intersected by only finitely many horoballs $B_i$.
 This follows from the local compactness of $Y$ and since we can assume the peripheral horoballs to be $r$-separated for some $r>0$.